Unified Privacy Guarantees for Decentralized Learning via Matrix Factorization: Proof of

 This follows from the property of the Moore-Penrose pseudoinverse: $\pseudoinverse{\left(C_{local} \kronecker \identity{n}\right)} = \pseudoinverse{C_{local}} \kronecker \identity{n}$, as well as the fact that $\sens_\Pi(C_{\text{local}} \kronecker \identity{nT}; B) = \sens_{\Pi_{\text{local}}}(C_{\text{local}})$ under a localized participation scheme $\Pi$ that is identical for all nodes.

-As highlighted in~\cite{loanUbiquitousKroneckerProduct2000}, the commutation matrix $\permutation^{(n,T)}$ (also called the vec-permutation matrix~\cite{hendersonVecpermutationMatrixVec1981}) is a way to change the representation from stacking through time the observations of the global system to stacking locally the observations through time for each node.
+As highlighted in~\cite{loanUbiquitousKroneckerProduct2000}, the commutation matrix $\permutation^{(n,T)}$ (also called the vec-permutation matrix~\cite{hendersonVecpermutationMatrixVec1981}) is a way to change the representation from stacking through time the observations of the global system to stacking the observations locally of each node through time.
 In other words, for any matrix $X\in\RR^{n\times n}, Y \in \RR^{T\times T}$, we have:

 It suffices to focus on the norm, since the sensitivity term remains unchanged.
-Let $A = \left(\identity{T}\kronecker W\right)\workloadgradient{T}\permutation_{n,T}$.
-First, note that $\permutation_{T,n} $ is a permutation matrix, so we have:
+Let $A = \left(\identity{T}\kronecker W\right)\workloadgradient{T}\permutation^{(n,T)}$.
+First, note that $\permutation^{(T,n)} $ is a permutation matrix, so we have:

 If we consider $A_i = A_{[:,Ti:T(i+1)-1]}$, then $A\left[\identity{n}\kronecker C_{local}\right] = $.
 Thus, when considering the trace, the product will only focus on the blocks for a given node $i$, and there are no cross-terms: